iamabhshk/Weatheroid/README.md

 While working on this project I faced many bugs which made me learn new techniques of making a webite more user freindly.
 It also made me more aware of the functionality and probable bugs while working for future projects.

+Do star this repositry if you liked the webiste :)

 Website: https://weatheroid.netlify.app/

 Github: https://github.com/iamabhshk/Weatheroid